Apply to BWL

 Appointments for the T&E may be made starting Thursday, September 9, 2021 and will be available seven days a week.
+Early Decision families must schedule the T&E appointment by November 1, 2021, so that there is ample time before decision deadlines.
 December 1, 2021 is the last day for scheduling your child’s T&E Assessment.
-We recommend that you schedule your child’s assessment as early in the season as possible.
+Applicants are advised to schedule the T&E Assessment as early in the season as possible.
 There is no wisdom in waiting!

 What if I do not have access to a computer or a tablet?

 Upon registering for the T&E, please contact the Project Director to discuss this issue.

 How do I help my child prepare for the T&E Assessment?